richardboehme/deploy-cr/README.md

 After the object file was uploaded linking happens by the `Task::CrossCompile::Link` step.

-The following configuration options are available:
+You only have to configure the following option when running on a Crystal version < 1.1.0.
+From Crystal 1.1.0 the file is not needed to link the object file on the target machine.

-**libcrystal_location**: libcrystal is needed to link your binary.
+**libcrystala_location**: libcrystal is needed to link your binary on projects that use Crystal < 1.1.0.
 This means the file `libcrystal.a` has to be present at the target machine.
 Set the location of this file here so that we can replace it when linking.
 You can get the `libcrystal.a` file by checking out the [Crystal](https://github.com/crystal-lang/crystal) repository on the target machine and run `make libcrystal`.

 #### Asset Compilation